Updated: 2025/Nov/16

 origin=origin

-Set the origin for the U2F authentication procedure.
-If no value is
+Set the relying party ID for the FIDO authentication procedure.
+If

 appid=appid